basitsk09/test/README.md

         <DialogTitle>{'Confirm Submission'}</DialogTitle>
         <DialogContent>
           <DialogContentText>
-            Kindly save any changes before submitting.
+            Kindly save any changes related to both RW04 Part A and B before submitting.
 Are you sure you want to proceed?
           </DialogContentText>
         </DialogContent>
         <DialogActions>